bassochette/sonorTyping/README.md

-# Sonor Typing (alpha)
+# Sonor Typing (alpha (terribly alpha) )
 ## Description
-Generate 8bits music while typing
+Generate 16bits music while typing
+It's easy you run the program and when you type weird music will be played 🎵

 ## Install